 client:FHSU Student Government Association timeline: 8 weeks challenge: to redevelop the SGA’s online presence into a functional, organized, and responsive website solution: Cluttered menus, an unfriendly interface, and a difficult publishing platform were major flaws of the original fhsustudents.org, so SGA and I worked to create a new website that served the students as it was always meant to.
 The content of the site was reorganized into an easily navigated main menu with clear and intuitive hierarchy.
 It was also designed with mobile in mind, with a completely responsive layout that utilizes a collapsed menu and condensed visual elements.

-A series of posters created for our History of Graphic Design Poster Exhibition, in conjunction with the American Democracy Project.
-Each poster is designed in a different historically significant style or school of design.
-The topics covered were up to personal choice, provided they covered a social or political issue of today.
-In these posters, I chose to cover an array of issues in varying degrees of acuteness, from government involvement to mental health stigma to adoption.
+client: academic timeline: 4 weeks challenge: to design a series of five posters for the American Democracy Project Poster Exhibition, each in a different historical style, that also address a current social or political issue solution: In these posters, I chose to cover an array of issues in varying degrees of acuteness, from government involvement to mental health stigma to adoption.
 The posters are each tied conceptually to the style that was utilized.